AI Lifecycle Models Need To Be Revised. An Exploratory Study in Fintech: Data Analysis

 \subsubsection{Model Risk Assessment}

 An important aspect of evaluating a model at \ING is making sure it complies with regulations, ethics, and organizational values~(P15, P06).
 This is a common task for any type of model built within the organization -- i.e., not only Machine Learning models but also economic models, statistical forecasting models, and so on.
 In the interviews, \emph{Model Risk Assessment} was mentioned as mandatory within the model governance strategy, undertaken in collaboration with an independent specialized team~(P06, P14).
+This is a long-stablished stage which is now being challenged by the specifics of Machine Learning.
+For example, traditional risk assessment teams did not initially have the right Machine Learning expertise to evaluate the models with confidence.

 Depending on the criticality level of the model, the intensity of the review may vary.
 Each model owner is responsible for the risk management of their model, but colleagues from the risk department help and challenge the model owner in this process.

 During the periodic risk assessment process, assessors inspect the documentation provided by the Machine Learning team to assess whether all regulations and minimum standards are followed.
-Although the process is still under development within \ING, the following key points are being covered: 1) model identification (identify if the candidate is a model which needs risk management), 2) model boundaries (define which components are part of the model), 3) model categorization (categorize the model into the group of models with a comparable nature, e.g. anti-money-laundering), 4) model classification (classify the model into in the class of models which require a comparable level of model risk management), and 5) assess the model by a number of sources of risk.
+The documentation used in this stage is considered to be overly time-consuming, as emphasized by P07: ``70\% percent of the time people are writing Word documents to explain their code is compliant.''.
+Although the process is still under development within \ING, the following key points are being covered~(P06): 1) model identification (identify if the candidate is a model which needs risk management), 2) model boundaries (define which components are part of the model), 3) model categorization (categorize the model into the group of models with a comparable nature, e.g. anti-money-laundering), 4) model classification (classify the model into in the class of models which require a comparable level of model risk management), and 5) assess the model by a number of sources of risk.

+Although Model Risk Assessment is not new to the fintech industry, Machine Learning is requiring a revised approach.
+Currently, developers endure considerable efforts to create the required documentation.